gitrdm/ragms02/docs/adr/0003-ingestion-method.md

 ## Payload and API Details
 - The ingestion API expects a JSON payload as described in the API Design ADR and SDD, including project EUID, normalized file paths, event types, timestamps, and optionally file UUIDs, content hashes, file content, or storage references.
 - See [ADR-0004 API Design](./0004-api-design.md) and the SDD for full payload schema and examples.
+- **LangChain** orchestrates chunking and embedding for all ingested content.

 ## Error Handling and Retries
 - The file-watcher sidecar implements retries with exponential backoff for failed API calls.